 5 Political Philosophy Paper Topics

 Most often, students will have to cover political philosophy paper topics in a thoughtful piece of writing.
-These ideas might work:
+These topics might work:

 - The pros & cons of violent and non-violent resistance/revolution

 - Socialism VS Capitalism on unplanned and planned economics

 - Locke VS Thoreau on the question of property